Aaron McLean: 2008–09

+McLean signed a new four-year contract with Peterborough in July 2008.
 Following promotion to League One, Peterborough were off to a slow start, having won only one game and lost three, leaving them in 20th place in the league, and out of the relegation spots solely on goal difference.
 In this early period McLean had only one league goal to his name.
 However whilst Peterborough's luck changed for the better starting with a 5–4 win against Bristol Rovers in which McLean scored one of Peterborough's five goals, he suffered an elbow injury in the game and had to miss several of the following games.
 Following three substitute appearances, McLean was back in the starting line-up replacing Scott Rendell.
 McLean went on to start for the remainder of the season, which saw Peterborough secure second position in the league and with it promotion to the Championship.
 Despite suffering injury, McLean finished the season with a total of 18 league goals in 39 appearances and was Peterborough's highest scorer behind Craig Mackail-Smith.